Molla Nasraddin (magazine): History

 The periodical was founded by Jalil Mammadguluzadeh, a famous Azerbaijani writer, and Omar Faig Nemanzadeh, a prominent educator and publicist, published by Geyrat Publishing House owned by both.
 The name "Molla Nasraddin" was inspired by the 13th century Muslim cleric Nasreddin who was remembered for his funny stories and anecdotes.
-The main purpose of the magazine was to satirically depict various social phaenomena, such as inequality, cultural assimilation, and corruption; and to ridicule backward lifestyles and values of the clergy and religious fanatics.
+The main purpose of the magazine was to satirically depict various social phenomena, such as inequality, cultural assimilation, and corruption; and to ridicule backward lifestyles and values of the clergy and religious fanatics.

 Bold and denunciative articles were the reason for numerous searches performed by the police and frequent bans of Molla Nasraddin (in 1912, 1914 and 1917).
 After a three-year break, Mammadguluzadeh moved to Tabriz, where within the next year he published eight more issues of the magazine.

 The significance of Molla Nasraddin is in its development of the critical realist genre in Azerbaijani literature.
 It influenced similar processes in other literary traditions, primarily in Iran.
 Iranian cartoon art emerged as a result of publishing Molla Nasraddin in Tabriz in 1921.